SilentBob69/double-take-go-reborn/README.en.md

 ## Docker Hub

-Double-Take-Go-Reborn is also available as a ready-to-use Docker image on Docker Hub:
+Double-Take-Go-Reborn is available as a ready-to-use Docker image on Docker Hub.
+For detailed instructions on using these images, see the [Docker Hub Installation Guide](docs/DOCKERHUB.en.md).

 ```bash
 # Standard (latest)